orientechnologies/orientdb-docs/admin/Import-from-Neo4j-into-OrientDB.md

 Importing data from Neo4j into OrientDB is a straightforward process.

-To migrate, please choose one of the following strategies:

-1. **Use the _Neo4j to OrientDB Importer_**
-	* Starting from OrientDB version 2.2, this is the preferred way to migrate from Neo4j, especially for large and complex datasets.
-The _Neo4j to OrientDB Importer_ allows you to migrate Neo4j's nodes, relationships, unique constraints and indexes.
+To migrate, you may use the _Neo4j to OrientDB Importer_**.
+Starting from OrientDB version 2.2, this is the preferred way to migrate from Neo4j.

+The _Neo4j to OrientDB Importer_ allows you to migrate Neo4j's nodes, relationships, constraints and indexes.
 For more details, please refer to the [Neo4j to OrientDB Importer](../orientdb-neo4j-importer/README.md) section
-1. **Use GraphML**
-	* GraphML is an XML-based file format for graphs.
-For more details, please refer to the section [Import from Neo4j using GraphML](Import-from-Neo4j-using-GraphML.md)

 **Note:** if your data is in CSV format, you can migrate to OrientDB using the [OrientDB's ETL](../etl/ETL-Introduction.md) tool.